d2l-ai/d2l-en/chapter_recurrent-neural-networks/deep-rnn.md

 1. Try to implement a two-layer RNN from scratch using the ["single layer implementation"](rnn-scratch.md) we discussed in an earlier section.
 2. Replace the LSTM by a GRU and compare the accuracy.
 3. Increase the training data to include multiple books.
 How low can you go on the perplexity scale?
-4. Would you want to combine sources of different authors?
-Explain why.
+4. Would you want to combine sources of different authors when modeling text?
+Why is this a good idea?
+What could go wrong?

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2369)